jesuslpm/UpdateCascadeBundle/Readme.md

 ***

 **Q.**
-What happens then the server shutsdown or crashes in the middle of a cascade operation?
+What happens when the server shuts down or crashes in the middle of a cascade operation?

 **A.**
-When the server shutsdown all in progress cascade operations are canceled.
+When the server shuts down all in progress cascade operations are canceled.
-When the server crashes I can do nothing, but there is no problem at all.
+When the server crashes nothing can be done, but there is no problem at all.
 When the server restarts all not completed cascade operations are restarted.
-The operations are restarted at the point they were.
+The operations are restarted at the point they were when the server shutted down or crashed.
 ***

 **Q.**